x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/diagnostic-data-exchange-server.md

 ---
 # Diagnostic Data collected for Exchange Server

 Microsoft collects diagnostic data to keep Exchange Server secure and up to date, find and fix problems, and identify and mitigate threats.
-When Exchange Server 2016 or 2019 September 2021 (or a later) CU is installed, the Server will have the ability to send diagnostic data related to Exchange Security to Office Config Service in cloud.
+When the September 2021 (or later) CU is installed on a Mailbox server, Exchange Server 2016 or Exchange Server 2019 will have the ability to send diagnostic data from each Exchange server to the Office Config Service (OCS) in the Microsoft cloud.
 There is a change to the License Agreement acceptance process to allow you to choose whether to share diagnostic data with Microsoft.

 ## Change in License Term acceptance process

-When using the GUI version of the Exchange setup, a new License Agreement screen will appear, as shown below.
+When using the GUI version of Exchange Setup, a new License Agreement screen will appear, as shown below.

-Instead of two options, will be three options to select from.
+Instead of two options, there are now three options.

 ![New exchange license agreement](media/exchange-license-acceptance-new.png)